TaylanUB/scheme-srfis/README.md

   hacks.

 - Write test suites in SRFI-64: <http://srfi.schemers.org/srfi-64/>
+  It's also fine to use any ad-hoc test suites found within reference implementations though, like in SRFI-2.

 - For those SRFIs which cannot be implemented in pure R7RS, it's fine to write libraries that just wrap features of specific platforms via